Tyler Kolek (basketball): College career

 Kolek began his college career at George Mason.
-He was named the Atlantic 10 Conference Rookie of the Year as a freshman after averaging 10.8 points, 3.6 rebounds, and 2.3 assists per game.
+He was named the Atlantic 10 Conference Rookie of the Year as a freshman after averaging 10.8 points, 3.6 rebounds and 2.3 assists per game.
 Following the end of the season, head coach Dave Paulsen was fired and Kolek entered the NCAA transfer portal.

 Kolek ultimately transferred to Marquette.
 He averaged 6.7 points per game and led the Big East Conference with 5.9 assists per game in his first season with the Golden Eagles.
 Kolek was named the Big East Player of the Year and first team All-Big East as a junior.
-He was also named the Most Outstanding Player of the 2023 Big East tournament after averaging 18.7 points, seven rebounds, and five assists in the three games.
-Kolek averaged 12.9 points, 7.5 assists, 4.1 rebounds, and 1.8 steals over 36 games on the season.
+He was also named the Most Outstanding Player of the 2023 Big East tournament after averaging 18.7 points, seven rebounds and five assists in the three games.
+Kolek averaged 12.9 points, 7.5 assists, 4.1 rebounds and 1.8 steals over 36 games on the season.

 Kolek was named the preseason Big East Player of the Year as well as to multiple preseason All-American teams entering his senior season.

 Professional career

-New York / Westchester Knicks (2024–present)

-Kolek was selected with the 34th overall pick in the 2024 NBA draft by the Portland Trail Blazers, however, he was subsequently traded to the New York Knicks in exchange for the draft rights of Dani Díez and second-round picks in 2027, 2029, and 2030.
+Kolek was selected with the 34th overall pick in the 2024 NBA draft by the Portland Trail Blazers, however, he was subsequently traded to the New York Knicks in exchange for the draft rights of Dani Díez and second-round picks in 2027, 2029 and 2030.
 On July 5, 2024, he signed with the Knicks.

-Kolek made his NBA debut on October 22, 2024, in a 132–109 loss to the Boston Celtics, scoring 3 points.
+Kolek made his NBA debut on October 22, in a 132–109 loss to the Boston Celtics, scoring three points.
 Throughout his rookie season, he has been assigned several times to the Westchester Knicks.

 On January 1, 2025, Kolek appeared in a rare double-header for the Knicks and their G League team, the Westchester Knicks.
-Kolek scored 36 points and 11 assists for the Westchester Knicks and just hours later scored 2 points and 4 assists for the New York Knicks.
-Jalen Brunson and Josh Hart have nicknamed him “The Michael Jordan of Rhode Island”.
+Kolek scored 36 points and 11 assists for the Westchester Knicks and just hours later scored two points and four assists for the New York Knicks.
+Teammates Jalen Brunson and Josh Hart have nicknamed him "The Michael Jordan of Rhode Island".

+In a December 23, 2025 game against the Minnesota Timberwolves, Kolek recorded a career-high 20 points.
+Despite losing the contest, he played a significant role in the Knicks' performance, also posting 11 rebounds and eight assists.
+On Christmas Day, Kolek scored 11 points in the fourth quarter to help fuel New York to a comeback victory over the Cleveland Cavaliers.
+On June 13, 2026, Kolek and the Knicks won the 2026 NBA Finals, beating the San Antonio Spurs 4–1.